KeyValueSoftwareSystems/react-scatter-graph/README.md

 The `data` array is an array of objects with { x, y } cordinates.

-> Note: The graph width is resposive.
-So the it can be adjusted by paraent wrapper.
-Need to provide the height.
+> Note: The graph width is responsive.
+So it can be adjusted by a parent wrapper.
+You need to provide the height.

 ## Props